A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Measurements

-To assess systematic effects, the value of the energy calibration $C_E$ is obtained for each measured charge setting and the other charges were determined.
+To assess systematic effects, the value of the energy calibration $C_E$ is obtained for each measured charge setting and the remaining charges were reconstructed.
 The results are summarized in figure~\ref{fig:precisionAccuracy}.
-The left subfigure shows the relative precision ${\sigma_Q / Q}$, while the middle and right subfigures show the relative accuracy ${(Q - Q_t) / Q_t}$ and absolute accuracy ${Q - Q_t}$, respectively. $Q_t$ is the charge measured by the toroid, which has a mean precision of \SI{5}{pC} across all measurements.
-This reduced precision results from varying the bunch charge using a scraper, which likely introduces additional jitter through orbit fluctuations~\cite{schroder_tunable_2020}.
-The results in figure~\ref{fig:precisionAccuracy} show that the precision is on the order of 10\% while the accuracy is below 3\%, regardless of the choice of energy calibration.
-However, they also indicate some systematic discrepancies that originate from the non-quadratic behavior of the calorimeter response, assumed in eq.~(\ref{eq:chargeIntegral}), evident from the non-constant values of the precision and accuracy.
-The error bars in figures~\ref{fig:chargeEstimate} and \ref{fig:precisionAccuracy} reflect the total propagated uncertainty, including a systematic contribution from the energy calibration.
-The visible spread is smaller, as systematic effects do not induce point-to-point fluctuations.
+The left subfigure shows the relative precision ${\sigma_Q / Q}$, while the middle and right subfigures show the relative accuracy ${(Q - Q_t) / Q_t}$ and absolute accuracy ${Q - Q_t}$, respectively. $Q_t$ is the charge measured by the toroid, which has a mean precision of \SI{5}{pC} across all measurements, corresponding to a relative precision that varies with bunch charge.
+This exceeds the intrinsic resolution of the toroid ($\sim \SI{1}{pC}$, see section~\ref{sec:setup}) and results from varying the bunch charge using a scraper, which likely introduces additional jitter through orbit fluctuations~\cite{schroder_tunable_2020}.
+The results in figure~\ref{fig:precisionAccuracy} show that the typical precision is on the order of 10\%, while the accuracy is at the few-percent level across the different choices of energy calibration.
+The x-axis corresponds to the bunch charge at which the energy calibration is performed, and the precision and accuracy shown reflect the reconstruction of all other charge settings.
+Consequently, the precision degrades when calibration points at the edges of the charge range are used, in particular at high charge where the uncertainty of the energy calibration becomes the largest.
+The results also indicate systematic discrepancies in the accuracy that originate from the non-quadratic behavior of the calorimeter response, assumed in equation~(\ref{eq:chargeIntegral}), which is already visible in the calibration fit shown in figure~\ref{fig:chargeScan}.
+The error bars in figures~\ref{fig:chargeEstimate} and \ref{fig:precisionAccuracy} reflect the total propagated uncertainty, which is dominated by the uncertainties of the calibration parameters and increases towards higher charges, where the detector response becomes flatter and more sensitive to the calibration.
+Fixing these parameters would significantly reduce the uncertainty.
+The visible scatter of the data points is smaller than the error bars, as systematic effects do not induce point-to-point fluctuations.